-1,080 tests/year
+1,080+ tests/year

-In 2018, NUD performed 1080 water sample tests at 22 sample stands distributed throughout the District.
-We also tested chlorine residual levels at a sample stand at our head-quarters twice weekly.
-Constant monitoring and regular tests make sure issues are caught and addressed immediately, and we can continue to deliver safe, high-quality drinking water.
+In 2019, over 90 water samples per month were taken at 22 locations distributed throughout the District.
+NUD also tested chlorine residual levels at a sample stand at district headquarters twice weekly.
+Constant monitoring and regular tests make sure issues are caught, addressed immediately, and allow for the continued delivery of safe, high-quality drinking water.